jesseduffield/lazygit/docs/Custom_Pagers.md

 # Custom Pagers

-Lazygit supports custom pagers, [configured](/docs/Config.md) in the config.yml file (which can be opened by pressing `o` in the Status panel).
+Lazygit supports custom pagers, [configured](/docs/Config.md) in the config.yml file (which can be opened by pressing `e` in the Status panel).

 Support does not extend to Windows users, because we're making use of a package which doesn't have Windows support.